roskamsh/ld-clump/README.md

 ## Docker containers

-Docker containers for this workflow can be found at https://github.com/TARGENE/ld-block-removal/containers
+Docker containers for this workflow can be found either in the `containers` directory in this repository, or at https://github.com/TARGENE/ld-block-removal/containers

-**This includes containers for the python environment bgen_env, as well as QCtoolv2.**